All major UK cities are within an hours flying time of Belfast* and Dublin is just a couple of hours drive away.

 For additional travel arrangements visit the George Best Belfast City Airport Website

-A better bet if you have a lot of belongings to bring with you, the two main Belfast routes are to Liverpool and to Cairnryan in Scotland, both provided by Stena Line.
-An alternative route runs from Holyhead in Wales to Dublin, with excellent motorway connections between there and Belfast.
+Fast ferry services including Stena Line and P&O Ferries make multiple daily crossings from Northern Ireland to ports in Scotland and England.
+The two main Belfast routes are from Liverpool and Cairnryan, both provided by Stena Line.
+An alternative route runs from Holyhead to Dublin, with excellent motorway connections between there and Belfast.

 Queen’s is a five minute walk from Botanic Train Station on the Bangor, Larne, Newry and Derry~Londonderry lines.
 A connection to Dublin is just one stop away, via Belfast Central Station.
 Coach and bus services arrive at Great Victoria Street, which is also connected by rail (or alternatively is a ten-minute walk).